 Initial clinical trials were conducted by 4SC using a free acid formulation of the active moiety of IMU-838, vidofludimus, and an amorphous material.
 In total, 4SC’s clinical trial data encompasses more than 250 patients treated with the active moiety, helping generate a safety database to encourage further development of IMU-838.
 After the consummation of the asset acquisition from 4SC, Immunic developed and patented a new specific polymorph of the calcium salt formulation of vidofludimus, IMU-838, which Immunic believes exhibits improved physicochemical and pharmacokinetic properties.

 In 2017, Immunic completed two phase 1 studies of single or repeated once-daily doses of IMU-838 in healthy volunteers, where Immunic observed results supporting tolerability of repeated daily dosing of up to 50 mg of IMU-838.
-A phase 2 study in patients with UC is currently ongoing, with enrollment completed in October 2019 and top-line data expected to be available in the third quarter of 2020.
-A second phase 2 study in patients with RRMS is also ongoing, with enrollment initiated in April 2018 and top-line data expected to be available during the fourth quarter of 2021.
+A phase 2 study in patients with RRMS is currently ongoing, with enrollment completed in October 2019 and top-line data expected to be available in the third quarter of 2020.
+A second phase 2 study in patients with UC is also ongoing, with enrollment initiated in April 2018 and top-line data expected to be available during the fourth quarter of 2021.
 A third phase 2 trial in patients with CD is planned.
 Furthermore, Immunic’s collaboration partner, Mayo Clinic, has started an investigator-sponsored proof-of-concept clinical trial testing IMU-838 activity in patients with primary sclerosing cholangitis, or PSC.